pulumi/pulumi-hugo/themes/default/content/challenge/ai-architecture.md

 #### What you have learned

 In this challenge, you have learned how to use Pulumi AI to generate a Pulumi program.
-This program provisions a Kinesis Data Stream, RDS database, Timestream database, and a DynamoDB table.
+The example we shared provisions a Kinesis Data Stream, RDS database, Timestream database, and a DynamoDB table.

 #### Clean up